Volume 16, Issue 1 (Jan & Feb 2026) J Research Health 2026, 16(1): 29-38 | Back to browse issues page

 URL: http://jrh.gmu.ac.ir/article-1-2826-en.html

-1- Amity Institute of Behavioural & Allied Sciences, Amity University Chhattisgarh, India.
+1- Amity Institute of Behavioural & Allied Sciences, Amity University Chhattisgarh, Raipur, India.

-2- Amity Institute of Behavioural & Allied Sciences, Amity University Chhattisgarh, India , sedighe.arabi@yahoo.com
+2- Amity Institute of Behavioural & Allied Sciences, Amity University Chhattisgarh, Raipur, India. , mksahu4135@gmail.com

-Background: Self-efficacy plays a crucial role in determining the overall well-being and empowerment of individuals, particularly among early adulthood homemakers in India.
-Despite its importance, there is a scarcity of research on the psychometric properties of the General Self-Efficacy Scale (GSES) among India.
-This study aims to bridge this knowledge gap by examining the reliability and validity of GSES among early adulthood homemakers in India.
+Background: Self-efficacy plays a crucial role in determining individuals’ overall well-being and empowerment, particularly among early-adulthood homemakers in India.
+Despite its importance, research on the psychometric properties of the general self-efficacy scale (GSES) in India is scarce.
+This study aimed to bridge this knowledge gap by examining the reliability and validity of the GSES among early-adulthood homemakers in India.

 Methods: This cross-sectional study was conducted among 200 full-time homemakers in Chhattisgarh, India, selected through stratified random sampling.
-Participants were women aged 20-40 years, married for at least one year, with a minimum 12th-grade education in English medium.
-The sample size was determined using G*Power analysis.
-We used a demographic characteristics checklist and the 10-item General Self-Efficacy Scale (GSES), assessing validity and reliability through exploratory factor analysis (EFA), confirmatory factor analysis (CFA), and Cronbach's alpha.
+The participants were women aged 20-40 years, married for at least one year, with a minimum 12th-grade education in English medium.
+The sample size was determined using G*Power software, version 3.1 analysis.
+We used a demographic characteristics checklist and the 10-item GSES, assessing validity and reliability through exploratory factor analysis (EFA), confirmatory factor analysis (CFA), and Cronbach’s α.

-Conclusion: The study validates the original General Self-Efficacy Scale (GSES) as a reliable tool for measuring self-efficacy among early adulthood homemakers in India, enabling its application in research, interventions, and policy development aimed at promoting women's empowerment and well-being.
+Conclusion: This study validates the original GSES as a reliable tool for measuring self-efficacy among early-adulthood homemakers in India, enabling its application in research, interventions, and policy development to promote women’s empowerment and well-being.

 Type of Study: Orginal Article | Subject: ● Psychosocial Health